Stunning view of the Rio Grande flowing through Santa Elena Canyon walls in Big Bend National Park

 On this trip we focused more on scenic drives and shorter stops (winter weather changed our plans a bit), but this route still works perfectly if you want to add longer hikes.

 After a late lunch in Terlingua, we entered Big Bend National Park at the West Entrance and headed straight to Chisos Basin.
 After arriving and checking in to the lodge, we took a scenic walk around the area and took in the view at the Windows View Trail.
+This is an easy paved trail that starts right behind the Chisos Basin Store.

 Day 3 Big Bend National Park